Thesis title: ‘Bridging the Divide: The Language of Diplomacy in Early America 1701-1774’

-I am a historian of Native American and Euro-American cultural encounters, with a keen interest in the various modes of communication used during intercultural diplomacy.
-Before beginning my research degree at the University of Hull, I studied at the University of Sheffield; I graduated with a 2:1 BA (Hons) degree in History (2013), and gained a Distinction for my MA in Modern History (2014).
-My MA thesis, Sustained by Natives: Euro-American and Native American relations in the Pacific Northwest in the eighteenth and nineteenth centuries, focused on Native American relations with Euro-Americans on the West Coast of the United States and how these encounters were shaped through food exchange and culinary practices.
-My thesis argued that food was not only important in the initial contact period, when the threat of hunger and Euro-American weakness necessitated negotiation with indigenous groups, but was instrumental in shaping relations for over a century.
+My research focuses of the nature of intercultural diplomacy and communication between the British and Iroquois during the eighteenth century.
+I am particularly interested in how indigenous language, especially symbolic, material and performative forms of communication, shaped diplomatic encounters in early America.
+Before beginning my research degree at the University of Hull, I studied at the University of Sheffield; I graduated with a 2:1 BA (Hons) degree in History (2013) and gained a Distinction for my MA in Modern History (2014).
+My MA thesis, Sustained by Natives: Euro-American and Native American relations in the Pacific Northwest in the eighteenth and nineteenth centuries, focused on how encounters between Natives and Euro-Americans were shaped through food exchange and culinary practices.
+My thesis argued food was not only important in the initial contact period, when the threat of hunger and Euro-American weakness necessitated negotiation with indigenous groups but was instrumental in shaping relations for over a century.
 After completing a PGCE in history at the University of Bristol (2015), I took a brief break from academia, in which I taught history in a secondary school in Derbyshire.